shanhead/CelestialOctopi/README.md

 Rey Lopez

 ## Purpose (*Subject to change*)
-Create a card game in Java and implement a GUI
+Create a collectible card game where users can play against each other using creatures and spells until someone's life points hit zero.

 ## Implementation
-*TBD*
+Unity 2D with C# scripts

 ## [CelestialOctopi Project Page Link](https://shanhead.github.io/CelestialOctopi/)